The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Results and discussion

 \subsection{Second-order magneto-optical effects}

 The first-order magneto-optical effects (MOKE and MOFE) are forbidden in ML and BL Cr\textit{XY} with in-plane magnetization, while the second-order magneto-optical effects (MOSHE and MOVE) can arise without the restriction by symmetry.
 Here, we illustrate the MOSHE and MOVE of ML FM and BL FM/AFM Cr\textit{XY} by taking the in-plane $y$-axis magnetization as an example, and the results of the $x$-axis magnetization can be obtained by putting a minus sign (refer to Eqs.~\eqref{eq:SH} and~\eqref{eq:Voigt} and note that $\epsilon_{zx}$ equals zero due to the symmetry restriction).
 It has to be mentioned here that due to the in-plane crystal anisotropy of Cr\textit{XY} (a 2D rectangular primitive cell), the natural linear birefringence exists.
-This phenomenon is actually not related to magnetism, and can not be mixed into the second-order magneto-optical effects.
-In order to evaluate the MOSHE and MOVE that are purely caused by magnetism, we first calculate the optical conductivities for both magnetic and non-magnetic Cr\textit{XY}, and then carry their difference (see supplemental Figs.~S14 and~S15~\cite{SuppMater}) into Eqs.~\eqref{eq:SH} and~\eqref{eq:Voigt}.
+This phenomenon is actually not related to magnetism, and can not be mixed into the second-order magneto-optical effects~\cite{Oh1991}.
+The diagonal elements of permittivity tensor can be expanded into a Taylor series in powers of magnetization \textbf{M} (up to second-order),